Nico Prost

 Nicolas Jean Prost (born 18 August 1981) is a French professional racing driver.
 He competed in the FIA Formula E Championship between 2014 and 2018.
-Previously, he was a longstanding racer in the FIA World Endurance Championship for Lotus Rebellion Racing.
+Previously, he was a longstanding racer in the FIA World Endurance Championship for Lotus Rebellion Racing, winning the 2014 24 Hours of Le Mans in class alongside Nick Heidfeld and Mathias Beche.
 He competes in the Andros Trophy.

-He was a reserve driver for the now defunct Lotus F1 team.
+Prost was a reserve driver for the now defunct Lotus F1 team.
 He is a son of four-time Formula One world champion Alain Prost.

-Career

-Early years
+Early life

 Born in Saint-Chamond, Loire, and despite being the oldest son of four-time Formula One World Drivers' champion Alain Prost and his wife Anne-Marie, he started his career at the late age of 22 in Formula Campus.
-He was born 2 days after his father had competed in the 1981 Austrian Grand Prix.
+He was born two days after his father had competed in the 1981 Austrian Grand Prix.
 Like his father, Prost is a golfer, and has won numerous tournaments during his tenure at Columbia University in New York.

+Career

 Formula Three

-In 2006, he joined Racing Engineering to contest in the Spanish Formula Three Championship.
-He won one race and had six podiums, which earned him 4th place in the championship as well as the best rookie title.
+In 2006, Prost joined Racing Engineering to contest in the Spanish Formula Three Championship.
+He won one race and had six podiums, which earned him fourth place in the championship as well as the best rookie title.

-In 2007, he finished third in the Spanish Formula Three Championship with 2 wins, 1 pole and 7 podiums.
+In 2007, Prost finished third in the Spanish Formula Three Championship with two wins, one pole and seven podiums.

 Euro Formula 3000

-In 2008, he joined Bull Racing and won the Euroseries 3000 championship in his first year with one win, two poles and seven podiums.
+In 2008, Prost joined Bull Racing and won the Euroseries 3000 championship in his first year with one win, two poles and seven podiums.

 A1 Grand Prix

-For A1 GP season 3 (2007–2008), Nicolas was the rookie driver for Team France.
+For A1 GP season 3 (2007–2008), Prost was the rookie driver for Team France.

-For A1 GP season 4 (2008–2009), Nicolas was still the rookie driver and topped every single rookie sessions.
+For A1 GP season 4 (2008–2009), Prost was still the rookie driver and topped every single rookie sessions.
 He was promoted to racing driver for the end of the season and showed that he had the pace to fight on top.
 The team issued in a statement at the end of the seasons that he should be driving the entire 2009–2010 season.